 To transport your own bike, you must purchase a bike ticket.

 More information HERE

-Grado is located at the end of the Alpe Adria Cycle Trail, Europe's best bike path in 2015, which connects Salzburg to Grado, with 425 km of beautiful mountains, hills, sea, art cities and villages.
+Grado is located at the end of the Alpe Adria bike path, Europe's best bike path in 2015, which connects Salzburg to Grado, with 425 km of beautiful mountains, hills, sea, art cities and villages.

 From Salzburg, the city of Mozart, the route leads through the Salzach valley and the Gastein valley to Böckstein.
 From here, you can take the shuttle train to Mallnitz in 11 minutes, then cycle through Carinthia again to Spittal a. d.
 Drau, Villach and Arnoldstein, on the Italian-Austrian border.
 In Italy, the route partly winds along the old disused railway line, and from Tarvisio it touches Gemona, Udine, Aquileia and finally Grado on the Adriatic Sea.
 Delicious villages, natural monuments, interesting tourist attractions and magnificent landscapes accompany the cyclist along the entire route.

 If you arrived in Grado by bike and you have to go back to Austria, or if you want to discover the surroundings of the island by bike, you can use the BiciBus service.
 The BiciBus service from Grado to Udine runs from April to September every Saturday, Sunday and public holidays.
 In July Bicibus operates every day.
 From Udine to return to Austria you must then take the MI.CO.TRA train; find out all the timetables HERE.
 Alternatively you can use a TAXI service with bike trolley, for example TAXI ROBY or RUDIGIER REISEN.